vttresearch/siteopt_toolbox/docs/installation.md

 Installing the Siteopt tool takes place mostly in the command line.
 You can use command shell such as **cmd** or **Windows Powershell** in Windows or terminal in Linux.
 You need Spine Toolbox and Julia language for running the Siteopt tool.

+You may also consider installing the Siteopt web application.
+It provides a more familiar user interface for a casual user and easy editing of several parallel projects.
+It is a web app, so you need to use a browser to view the site.
+Supported browsers are Firefox and Chrome.
+Other browsers may work as well but are not supported.
+Instructions for installing the  Siteopt web application can be found on its [Github page](https://github.com/vttresearch/siteopt_app).

 ## System requirements

 - Windows or Linux operating system